AlpyneDreams/DiscordBot/README.md

 ```
 Command {
+    interaction: bool - whether this command should be registered as a Discord slash command
+    options: object or array of ApplicationCommandOptions. if this is an object, the key is used as 'name'. type can be a string.

     reload: bool - reload the module when this command is executed?

     requirements: requirement string (either 'dm' or 'guild')
         or